nuclei/readyjs/README.md

 # Readyjs
-> A tiny, modern, "on document ready" that runs any given function(s) once the document is ready or immediately if the document is ready already.
+> A tiny, modern, on-document-ready that runs any given function(s) once the document is ready or immediately if the document is ready already.

 ## Installation